AdobeDocs/experience-manager-forms-cloud-service.en/help/working-with-adobe-sign.md

 >Data of the adaptive form is stored temporarily on Forms Portal.
 It is recommended to use [custom storage for Forms Portal](/help/forms/using/configuring-draft-submission-storage.md).
 It ensures that the PII (personally identifiable information) data is not stored on AEM servers.
 -->

 Your form signing experience is ready.
 You can preview the form to verify the signing experience.
 On the published form, [!DNL Adobe Sign] Block fields are displayed when a signer receives the form for signing through an email.
-This experience is also known as out-of-form signing experience.
-You can also configure an in-form signing experience for the first signer, for detailed steps see [Create in-form signing experience](working-with-adobe-sign.md#create-in-form-signing-experience).
+When the **[UICONTROL When Is the signer and the person filling the form same?]** option is marked yes and condition is met, the user is redirected to Adobe Sign agreement after submissions and user can Sign the document immediately, instead of waiting for agreement to appear on email.    <!-- This experience is also known as out-of-form signing experience.
+You can also configure an in-form signing experience for the first signer, for detailed steps see [Create in-form signing experience](working-with-adobe-sign.md#create-in-form-signing-experience). -->

 ## Configure cloud signatures for an adaptive form {#configure-cloud-signatures-for-an-adaptive-form}

 Cloud-based digital signatures or remote signatures are a new generation of digital signatures that work across desktop, mobile, and the web — and meet the highest levels of compliance and assurance for signer authentication.
 You can sign an adaptive form with cloud-based digital signatures.

-After [editing adaptive form properties for Adobe sign](working-with-adobe-sign.md#enableadobesign), perform the following steps to add cloud signature field to an adaptive form:
+After [editing adaptive form properties for Adobe Sign](working-with-adobe-sign.md#enableadobesign), perform the following steps to add cloud signature field to an adaptive form:

 1. Drag-and-drop **[!UICONTROL Adobe Sign Block]** component from the component browser to the adaptive form.
 The [!UICONTROL Adobe Sign Block] component has all the supported [!DNL Adobe Sign] fields.
 By default, it adds a **[!UICONTROL Signature]** field to the adaptive form.